Jesdah/guitar-emporium/docs/TESTING.md

 4. Go to Guitar Details:
     1. Click on a image
     2. Add to Wishlist - Heart symbol is red
+        * Message display that an item is added to wishlist
         1. Follow step 7.1.
         2. Make sure a new item is added in Wishlist
         3. Go back to Wishlisted Guitar.
     3. Remove from Wishlist - heart symbol is transparent
+        * Message display that an item is removed wishlist
         1. Follow step 7.1.
         2. Make sure the item is removed from Wishlist
         3. Go back to Guitar.
     4. View a Review
     5. Add a Review
+        * Message display that your review is submited
     6. Edit Guitar
         1. Change all the fields
         2. Click update